 - To make the creamy millet, use coconut milk instead of water to cook the millet.

-Tips to get fluffy millet
+Tips to get fluffy and perfect millet

 - Once you switch off the flame, keep the millet aside for 10 minutes.
 That residual steam will cook the millet thoroughly.